DES-Lab/AALpy/README.md

 Furthermore, there you will find everything from an introduction to automata learning to the discussion of some advanced topics.

-In [Examples.py](https://github.com/emuskardin/AALpy/blob/master/Examples.py), many examples demonstrating all ALLpy functionality are presented.
+In [Examples.py](https://github.com/emuskardin/AALpy/blob/master/Examples.py), many examples demonstrating all AALpy functionality are presented.

 ## Usage